 Update on the Travel Vaccination Situation

 We did get some vaccinations in Kuala Lumpur, tetanus and typhoid.
 In the end we never made it to the Bangkok Clinic.
 We have not taken any antimalarials, not even for India.
-In the UK I checked in with my GP, some of the above vaccinations were NOT RECOMMENDED by the NHS, even for India.
+In the UK I checked in with my GP, some of the above vaccinations were NOT RECOMMENDED by the NHS, even for India ( we were told at this GP practice).
 The only extra one I’ve had in the last 2 years of travel is a hepatitis booster because of my age.
-I’m not trying to sway your opinion, just put it out there that people make money out of these vaccinations and administering them, you should do your own research and do whatever you need to do to feel happy.
+I’m not trying to sway your opinion, just put it out there that people make money out of these vaccinations and administering them, you should do your own research and do whatever you need to do to feel happy and safe.